science-en-poche/yelandur/API.md

 }
 ```

-Registering a profile with an attached device is the same process, but
-you must additionally provide a `device_id` field and include the
-device's signature.

-Possible errors are:

-FIXME: errors overlap

-* `400` if the received data is malformed (malformed or missing
-  signatures, malformed JSON after decoding the signatures), or if one
-  of the required fields is missing (e.g. two signatures but no
-  `device_id` field)
-* `403` if one of the signatures is wrong, if either the claimed
-  experiment or the claimed device do not exist
-* `409` if the claimed public key is already registered

-If successful, the full profile is returned with a `201` status code.
+and the additional `device_id` field in the case of registration with a
+device.

-The new `id` should be recorded to be provided in future communications,
+The new `profile_id` should be recorded to be provided in future
-for instance when uploading experiment results.
+communications, for instance when uploading experiment results.

 ### Results